Raunak-Singh-Inventor/MIT-Deep-Learning-2022/README.md

 # MIT-Deep-Learning-2022
 My repo for the MIT Deep Learning 2022 Youtube Course.
+To run notebooks, click the `Open in Colab` button.

-Intro to TensorFlow & Music Generation Lab 1 folder:
+Intro to TensorFlow & Music Generation Lab 1:

 * Part1_TensorFlow.ipynb - cover the basics of TensorFlow